 A simple yet effective fix is to restart your DNS services

-- The DNS server unavailable message in Windows 11 can appear if you have problems with the cache, so be sure to clear it properly.
+- DNS issues on Windows 11 can appear if you have problems with the cache, so clear it properly.

-- Changing the network settings or your server can also help with this type of problem.
+- Changing the network settings or your server can also help with this problem.

 - To resolve such DNS issues, try disabling your antivirus temporarily or restarting your router.

-For your Windows 11 PC to connect to the Internet, multiple components need to work properly, including your network adapter and drivers.
+Multiple components must work properly for your Windows 11 PC to connect to the Internet, including your network adapter and drivers.

-However, components such as DNS servers are crucial if you want to access any website.
-Unfortunately, certain users receive a repeated DNS server unavailable message in Windows 11.
+However, components such as DNS servers are crucial to access any website.
+Unfortunately, certain users face different DNS issues on Windows 11, such as:

-When this issue appears, you won’t be able to access any website, and this is why it’s important that you fix it as soon as possible.
+When one of these Windows 11 DNS issues appears, you won’t be able to access any website, so you must fix it as soon as possible.